MishaAleksandrova/Clinical-Trial-db-demo/README.md

 ```

 ## 🚀 Future Improvements
-- Include views and materialized views for reporting
 - Add user roles and permissions (RBAC model)
 - Export test results to HTML or JSON
 - Dockerize for easy setup and teardown